RashSR/Query-Enabled-Annotation-Framework-for-Text-Processing/README.md

 LanguageTool can be downloaded from the official website:
 [https://languagetool.org/download/](https://languagetool.org/download/)

-After downloading and extracting the archive, navigate into the extracted directory:
+After downloading and extracting the archive, navigate into the extracted directory with the commandline:

 ```bash
 cd LanguageTool-6.6